 - Fertilization/Reseeding Schedule

-Due to limitations on the amount of non-productive land that can be included in the APR, it is often necessary to exclude portions of woodland, wetland or open land that does not contain productive agricultural soils.
-The issue of ineligible land will be discussed during your visit with the APR Field Representative, but you may want to discuss the possibility with family members prior to the visit.
+It may be necessary to exclude portions of woodland, wetland or open land that does not contain productive agricultural soils.
+This will be discussed during your visit with the APR Field Representative, but you may want to discuss the possibility with family members prior to the visit.

-And finally, it is important to understand that the APR application process is lengthy and can change at any time due to funding situations.
-The program aims to complete projects approved for funding within a two-year window, but this timeframe may change based on project complexity and other factors.
-All offers are subject to the availability of future funding and overall evaluation.
-Once an application is chosen to advance to the appraisal stage, the Commonwealth's offer is accepted, and the project is chosen to be funded by the USDA-NRCS Agricultural Lands Easement (ALE) Program, there are still many steps remaining in the process prior to closing including a title search, posting of legal notices, completion of USDA Farm Service Agency eligibility documents, preparation of perimeter survey, etc.
+And finally, it is important to understand that while the program aims to complete projects approved for funding within a two-year window (depending upon when the application is received in the cycle), this timeframe may change based on project complexity and other factors.
+For example, if an application is chosen to advance to the appraisal stage and you accept the Commonwealth’s offer, most projects are then required to be considered for funding by the USDA-NRCS Agricultural Lands Easement (ALE) Program.
+After which, there are many steps remaining in the process prior to closing including clearing title, a hazardous waste review, posting of legal notices, preparation of perimeter survey, preparation of a Baseline Documentation Report, and obtaining final approvals from the State and NRCS.

 If you have any questions, please contact your APR Field Representative listed below: